eslammohamedtolba/Research-AgentX/README.md

 # Research AgentX 🤖

-An autonomous, stateful research agent powered by **LangGraph**.
-It dynamically plans and executes research tasks, evaluates the relevance of its findings, and refines its own search queries to recover from failures.
-It leverages web searches, academic paper databases (ArXiv), and a local vector store to provide comprehensive, synthesized answers to complex questions.
+A conversational, multi-turn, and stateful research agent powered by **LangGraph**.
+It follows a deterministic workflow to search multiple data sources, intelligently refines its queries based on conversational context, and synthesizes its findings into a coherent answer.
+All conversation history is persistent, powered by a SQLite database backend.

 -----

 ## 🖼️ Application UI

-The user interface is designed for a seamless and interactive research experience.
-Users can ask a question and watch as the agent executes its plan, displaying the final synthesized answer.
+The user interface supports multiple, persistent conversations.
+Users can switch between chats, create new ones, and see the agent work through its research process in real-time.

 ![ResearchAgentX Application](<ResearchAgentX App.png>)